fiksn/awesome-ark/README.md

 ARK (previously known as TBDXXX placeholder) is a new bitcoin layer2 protocol proposed by [Burak Keçeli](https://twitter.com/brqgoo).

+To avoid confusion: "token" used here is BTC not an altcoin with the name [ARK](https://ark.io).
+If you are looking for the list of resources for that one it is available in a different [repo](https://github.com/Guppster/awesome-ark) and beside the common name the two things are totally unrelated.

-The non-interactive version requires covenants (which can be achieved using [CTV](https://github.com/bitcoin/bips/blob/master/bip-0119.mediawiki) or [APO](https://github.com/bitcoin/bips/blob/master/bip-0118.mediawiki)).
+The non-interactive ARK version requires covenants (which can be achieved using [CTV](https://github.com/bitcoin/bips/blob/master/bip-0119.mediawiki) or [APO](https://github.com/bitcoin/bips/blob/master/bip-0118.mediawiki)).

 However using n-of-n multisig you can have a simplified version requiring all participants to be online.
 Which means ARK can be rolled out on bitcoin immediately.